Colony collapse disorder: United States

 A 2007–2008 survey of over 19% of all US colonies revealed a total loss of 35.8%.
 Operations that pollinated almonds lost, on average, the same number of colonies as those that did not.
 The 37.9% of operations that reported having at least some of their colonies die with a complete lack of bees had a total loss of 40.8% of colonies compared to the 17.1% loss reported by beekeepers without this symptom.
 Large operations were more likely to have this symptom, suggesting a contagious condition may be a causal factor.
-About 60% of all colonies that were reported dead in this survey died without the presence of dead bees in the hive, thus possibly suffered from CCD.
+About 60% of all colonies that were reported dead in this survey died without the presence of dead bees in the hive, thus possibly suffering from CCD.

-Between 2007–2013 after CCD was described in the US, annual winter colony losses doubled from 15% pre-CCD to 30%.
+Between 2007 and 2013 after CCD was described in the US, annual winter colony losses doubled from 15% pre-CCD to 30%.
 Such loss rates fell to 24% from 2014 to 2017 and CCD symptoms were not as commonly associated with hive losses.
 While CCD has increased hive losses, honey bee colony numbers in the US have remained stable or grown since the identification of CCD.

-Throughout the year in 2017, NASS reported total US hives ranged between 2.63 and 2.99 million throughout the year for operations with more than five colonies, and 35–43 thousand hives for those with fewer than 5 colonies.
-In the same year, operations with more than 5 colonies lost 77.8 thousand hives (2.6–3.0%) with CCD symptoms and those with fewer than 5 colonies lost 6 thousand hives (14–17%) with CCD symptoms.
+Throughout the year 2017, NASS reported total US hives ranged between 2.63 and 2.99 million throughout the year for operations with more than five colonies, and 35–43 thousand hives for those with fewer than 5 colonies.
+In the same year, operations with more than 5 colonies lost 77.8 thousand hives (2.6–3.0%) with CCD symptoms, and those with fewer than 5 colonies lost 6 thousand hives (14–17%) with CCD symptoms.

+As of 2022, the number of colonies had reached an all-time high of 3.8 million, rising by 31% since 2007, according to the National Agricultural Statistics Service, largely due to the growth of small producers in Texas.